chronicsilly/FNF-CNE-Devs.github.io/wiki/modding/scripting/playstate-scripts/events-notetypes-scripts.md

 Putting the sprites in ``./images/game/notes`` and naming them after the note type name will automatically replace the default note sprites with those.

+The script file goes in ``./data/notes``.
 Writing a script for the note types is very easy.
 Though only one script is ran for all existing note types instead of each note, you can still code actions for them. <br>
 For example here is code for triggering actions when the player presses it:
 ```haxe
 function onPlayerHit(event) {